alexhunsley/video-image-tools/frightful_thumbnails/README.md

 ![Screeshot of finder showing a lot of thumbnails for just the start of the blue video](readme_images/search_less_thumbnails.png)

 Now we can see a representative sample of all three videos' content, from start to end.
-The first and last frames of each video will always be featured too.

 As a convenience, the tool always names the first and last image in a sequence with a unique (longest) "boo" code.
-In practice, this means if you search files for a code like `__b00` and just keep adding on zeroes, eventually you will just see the first and last frames of the video(s) in your OS file search results.
+This means if you search files for a code like `__b00` and just keep adding on zeroes, eventually you will just see the first and last frames of the video(s) in your OS file search results.

 # Wider usage